Helping Horses to Eat Healthily – Helpful Advice

 1. Meet the Basic Needs

-For you to be successful in providing the basic needs of your horse, you need to have a feeding plan, and it includes the following nutrients:
+For you to be successful in providing the basic needs of your horse, you need to have a feeding plan that includes the following nutrients:

-• Carbohydrate – It is most likely the most significant part of your horse’s diet, which has two groups.
-The first one is structural (fiber) carbohydrates that mostly come from roughage that your horse eats, such as hay or pasture grass.
-The second one is the nonstructural carbohydrates, which are mainly sugar and starches found in grains like corn, oats, and barley.
-Ideally, you should feed your horse with forage in for about 1.5 to 2% of its body weight, but the minimum is 1% (on a dry basis).
+• Carbohydrates are most likely the most significant part of your horse’s diet and are divided into two groups.
+The first is structural (fiber) carbohydrates from roughage your horse eats, such as hay or pasture grass.
+The second one is the nonstructural carbohydrates, mainly sugar and starches in grains like corn, oats, and barley.
+Ideally, you should feed your horse with forage for about 1.5 to 2% of its body weight, but the minimum is 1% (on a dry basis).
 Feeding less roughage than this can cause health issues such as colic and ulcers.

 • Protein – This nutrient is necessary for body growth and maintenance.
-Mature horses may settle with a lower protein percentage, which is about 8-12%, but growing horses need more protein because they need to develop muscle tissue, but they can do well with 12% protein feed.
-Feeding horses with higher levels of protein is also not good because the horse will break down the excess protein and excrete it as urine, which will be converted into ammonia that can lead to some respiratory problems in stabled horses.
+Mature horses may settle with a lower protein percentage, about 8-12%, but growing horses need more protein to develop muscle tissue.
+However, they can do well with 12% protein feed.
+Feeding horses with higher levels of protein is also not good because the horse will break down the excess protein and excrete it as urine, which will be converted into ammonia, leading to some respiratory problems in stabled horses.

-• Fat – It is an excellent and easy-to-digest source of energy for your horse.
-Commercial feeds with no additional fats contain approximately 2-4% fat, but feed supplemented with fat in the form of some kind of stabilized oil provides 2-12% percent.
-Adding fat to your horse’s feed increases its energy density; therefore, it will require less feed.
+• Fat – It is an excellent and easy-to-digest energy source for your horse.
+Commercial feeds with no additional fats contain approximately 2-4% fat, but feed supplemented with fat in some kind of stabilized oil provides 2-12% percent.
+Adding fat to your horse’s feed increases its energy density, requiring less feed.

 • Vitamins – This is a critically important compound that has two categories.
-The first one is the water-soluble group, which consists of B-complex vitamins like B1, B2.
-And the other one is the fat-soluble group comprised of vitamins A, E, D, and K. Your horse needs to have enough vitamins, but too much is not desirable either.
-In most cases, a good forage combined with some concentrates can provide adequate vitamins for your horse’s body.
+The first is the water-soluble group, consisting of B-complex vitamins like B1 B2.
+The other one is the fat-soluble group comprised of vitamins A, E, D, and K. Your horse needs enough vitamins, but too much is not desirable either.
+A good forage combined with some concentrates can provide adequate vitamins for your horse’s body.

 • Minerals – Your horse needs an adequate amount of this critical organic material to help its body function properly.
 You can find it in supplements on feed and tack store shelves.
-If your horse mainly feeds on forage, a loose vitamin or mineral premix, or a ration balancer is a good option.
-Expect that your horse will consume 1.5 to 3 oz. of the mixture per day.
+A loose vitamin, mineral premix, or ration balancer is a good option if your horse mainly feeds on forage.
+Expect your horse to consume 1.5 to 3 oz. of the mixture daily.

-• Water – An average, healthy horse can consume about 5-15 gallons of water per day depending on the temperature, humidity, and activity level.
-You should provide clean water that is accessible at all times for your horse to drink when it’s thirsty, but if it’s not possible, you can give water at a minimum of twice daily.
+• Water – An average, healthy horse can consume about 5-15 gallons daily, depending on the temperature, humidity, and activity level.
+You should provide clean water that is accessible at all times for your horse to drink when thirsty, but if it’s not possible, you can give water at least twice daily.
 Then, allow it to drink for several minutes.
-Lack of water in the horse’s body can lead to dehydration, intestinal impactions, and other forms of colic, that’s why it’s critical for your horse’s health.
+Lack of water in the horse’s body can lead to dehydration, intestinal impactions, and other forms of colic, which is why it’s critical for your horse’s health.

 2. More Forage

-Hay or pasture is the most significant part of your horse’s diet, and 70% of your horse’s daily calories should come from either of the two.
+Hay or pasture is the most significant part of your horse’s diet, and 70% of your horse’s daily calories should come from either.
 A good-quality forage can provide the nutritional requirements of your horse, so it would be better if it would spend more time eating because it is beneficial for his brain and gastrointestinal tract.

 3. Make It Small

-The stomach of your horse can only hold between two to four gallons of material at any given time.
-It spends 16 hours per day grazing in its natural environment, which means it would be best for your horse’s health if you will feed it frequently in a small amount if it can’t browse full time in the meadow.
+Your horse’s stomach can only hold between two to four gallons of material at any time.
+It spends 16 hours per day grazing in its natural environment, which means it would be best for your horse’s health if you feed it frequently in a small amount if it can’t browse full time in the meadow.
 If your horse spends most of its time inside or in a dry lot, the ideal feeding frequency is four times a day but still in a small amount.
-But, if you find it difficult to feed this often, you can opt to put the hay in a slow feed hay net to make feeding time take longer.
+But, if you find it difficult to feed this often, you can put the hay in a slow feed hay net to make feeding time take longer.

 4. Control the Quality

 Since pasture or hay is the foundation of your feeding plan, you need to take control of the quality.
-As we already mentioned above, hay should be free from weeds, molds, and dust and stored in clean storage.
-You should also maintain the pasture so that your horse can get all the needed nutrition from it.
-That means you need to test and fertilize the soil and take out weeds.
+As mentioned above, hay should be stored clean and free from weeds, molds, and dust.
+You should also maintain the pasture, so your horse can get all the nutrition.
+That means you must test and fertilize the soil and remove weeds.

 5. Trust the Experts

-Whether you’re feeding a mare and foal, a senior horse, or your equine athlete, choose a ration designed by a Ph.D. because they know a lot more than any of us about equine nutritional needs.
-These nutritionists studied and spent hours in formulating commercial rations that provide the needs of your horse.
-So why not learn from these experts?
+Whether you’re feeding a mare and foal, a senior horse, or your equine athlete, choose a ration designed by a Ph.D. because they know much more than we do about equine nutritional needs.
+These nutritionists studied and spent hours formulating commercial rations for your horse’s needs.

 Share: